Commencement is a weekend-long series of events celebrating students who are graduating.

 Walk Across Campus (Saturday morning)

-Degree candidates gather in the Wren Courtyard at 8:45 a.m. in full regalia for a final walk across campus together.
-The walk concludes at the Student Rec Center (undergraduates) and Kaplan Arena (graduate students).
-All guests attending the main ceremony in Kaplan Arena should be seated by 9:45 a.m.
-Spectators should plan accordingly if you plan to watch any of the walk along the route.
+Degree candidates gather in the Wren Courtyard at 7:45 a.m. in full regalia for a final walk across campus together.
+The walk concludes outside Zable Stadium.
+Anyone planning to watch the walk should plan accordingly as all guests attending the main ceremony should be seated by 8:20 a.m.

 General Parking Restrictions